-More than six decades later, membership has grown to 52 countries, with the latest member, Rwanda, having joined in November 2009.
+More than six decades later, membership has grown to 53 countries.
 The Commonwealth Foundation was registered as a Charitable Trust and came into being under English law on 1 March 1966 and has been steadily evolving since.
 At the outset, Commonwealth leaders recognised the value that the efforts and endeavours of people acting outside the realm of government bring to the Commonwealth, primarily through the associations of professionals.

 Throughout the 1970s the concept of non-governmental organisations (NGOs) developed and Commonwealth leaders responded by expanding the mandate of the Foundation.
 It was reconstituted as an intergovernmental organisation (IGO) in 1982, with a remit to work with a wider range of civic organisations on specific issues including gender equality and culture.